shrutiujlan/Data-Visualization-Portfolio/final-project-part-three.md

 Color Palette Consistency: In response to feedback, I implemented a cohesive color scheme (Red, Peach, Green) across all dashboards to ensure visual uniformity and minimize confusion.

 Reordered and updated Legends and filters for Clarity: I reorganized the legends to enhance clarity, simplifying navigation through the data visualizations.
 By employing a common legend and filters across most charts, I reduced clutter and improved overall readability.
-Additionally, I removed  Null option from the Isnpection Grade filter by using a set of the Grades column (non null), as it was not adding any value and was unecessary.
+Additionally, I removed  Null option from the Isnpection Grade filter by using a set of the Grades column (non null), as it was not adding any value and was unecessary [1]

 Updated Terminology: I revised the title that previously used the term "Boro," changing it to "Neighborhood" to make it more accessible for all users.